How Hot is Too Hot for Raspberry Pi? 2020-02-12

 For an industrial prototype, however, installing a fan may not be the best solution.
 Moving parts like fans require maintenance in industrial environments to ensure they don’t get clogged with dust.
 Also, assuming the Pi will be connected to other I/O and possibly extra circuitry in the form of one or more breadboards, the addition of another external element will create a bulky prototype not suitable for deployment straight to the factory floor.

-Designed with maximum surface area to best utilise contact with a cooling medium – such as air - heat sinks use thermal conduction to disperse heat from electronic devices.
-In developing the model 3+, the Raspberry Pi Foundation acknowledged the overheating issues and elected to fit a metal shield over the SoC to spread and dissipate heat.
+Designed with a maximised surface area to improve contact with a cooling medium – such as air – heat sinks use convection to disperse heat from electronic devices even when no airflow is present.
+In developing the model 3+, the Raspberry Pi Foundation elected to fit a metal shield over the SoC to improve convection cooling and dissipate more heat than the model 3.

-Whilst tests indicate that the Raspberry Pi with the metal shield (Pi 3+) performs better than without (Pi 3), for industrial applications the addition of a designed for purpose heatsink can help combat high temperatures and dramatically reduce the temperature of the SoC.
+Whilst tests indicate that the Raspberry Pi with the metal shield (Pi 3+) performs better than without (Pi 3), for industrial applications, the addition of a purpose-designed heatsink can help combat high temperatures and dramatically reduce the temperature of the SoC.

 Brainboxes BB-400 with custom aluminium heatsink